 However, I’m glad I did, even though I only spent about 4 to 5 hours there, it was fantastic.
 As the title suggests, there was a lot of jumping off cliffs, but there was also snorkelling, kayaking and the opportunity to just relax if you wanted.
 It’s great!

 Getting to Ariel’s Point is straightforward.
 Simply head to Ariel’s house, which is located at Station 1 on White Beach.
-Sign up before 10 am on any chosen day and after a 30 minute on a Bangka you’re there!
+Sign up before 10 am on any chosen day and after a 30 minute ride on a Bangka you’re there!

 The Bangka ride can be slightly choppy at times, but it’s worth it for the day ahead.
 What’s more, the fee includes your food for the day and unlimited drinks until you head back to Boracay at 5:00 pm.